On-Camera Audio Recording: The Handheld Mic

 I use a fantastic handheld microphone called the Shure Beta 57A.
 It’s not an omnidirectional microphone—in fact, this is a super cardioid microphone.

-Now why would you want a more directional microphone to use in a live environment?
+Now why would you want a more directional microphone to use in a live ?
 The primary reason is that off-axis rejection I mentioned earlier.
 If you are in a noisy environment, an omnidirectional microphone is probably not the best choice because it’s not going to be doing any off-axis rejection.
 You’ll be getting sound from all directions.

 With this microphone, on the other hand, when you point it at your mouth, it will do a lot of off-axis rejection, so you’ll get a higher signal-to-noise ratio.
 So if you are at a loud event or conference and you want more signal-to-noise ratio, using a directional microphone is probably a better bet.